 Report Prepared: 20th February’ 2020

 Team Members: M. Hassaan Qadeer, Usman Ahmed, Urooj Fatima, Syeda Rimsha, Shanze Khan.

 The team left for Indus Hospital at 9:20 A.M. and reached their destination by 10 A.M.
-Team was received by Mr. Sohail Mateen (supervisor) along with the electrical supervisor.
+Team was received by Mr. Sohail Mateen (Supervisor) along with the electrical supervisor.

-The building provided by Indus Hospital comprises of 5 rooms including guest room, changing room, security office, financial office and PCM department (Patient Care Manager) The rooms were approximately 12’ x 12’ (feet).
+The building provided by Indus Hospital comprises of 5 rooms including a guest room, changing room, security office, financial office, and PCM department (Patient Care Manager).
+The rooms were approximately 12’ x 12’ (feet).

 Team Sawayra did their analysis to highlight both the major and minor loads connected in the building.
-The only major load found in 4 off 5 rooms was an air-conditioner of 2 tons.
+The only major load found in 4 of 5 rooms was an air-conditioner of 2 tons.

 The building which was suggested by the management of Indus Hospital was shabby with walls having seepage and roof of tin sheets.

-There is no direct access to the roof and for viewing it for survey purpose, the team had to use an external ladder.
+There is no direct access to the roof and for viewing it for survey purposes, the team had to use an external ladder.
 The space available is not sufficient enough to support a tilting function nor for maintenance.

-5) Inverter and Battery Installation:
+Inverter and Battery Installation

 The room with the main distribution box was allocated for the inverter and battery installation which was hardly sized at 7’ x 4’ (feet).

 The analysis and observations lead to the outcome that the site was not feasible for the panel installation due to several reasons:

-• The condition of the site as shown in picture above is not dependable as the seepage affects the integrity of the buildings.
+• The condition of the site as shown in the picture above is not dependable as the seepage affects the integrity of the buildings.

-• The roof allocated for panel installation does not have a direct access to the top and an external ladder is provided to reach the roof.
+• The roof allocated for panel installation does not have direct access to the top and an external ladder is provided to reach the roof.
 This in itself is a major issue as the lifting of heavy panels structure cannot be done in such a risky scenario.